sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

  16. ((x+y+z)^5-2^5)^8-3^8

 Bechmarks (someone check these, its late...)

-GIAC and Singular on AMD opeteron 2800MHZ
+GIAC and Singular on AMD opeteron 2800MHZ,  Magma on AMD opeteron 2300MHZ (due to licence)

-Magma on AMD opeteron 2300MHZ (due to licence) time in s
+time in s (using timer in singular, which is probably not very excact)

 ||Polynomial||GIAC 9.0.2||Singular 3.1.1.3||Magma||
 || 1 || 1 || 15 || 9 ||